Swiss Federal Institute of Technology Zurich: Statistics

 Biography

 Klaus Martin Schwab is a German mechanical engineer, economist, and founder of the World Economic Forum (WEF).
-He has acted as the WEF's chairman since founding the organisation in 1971, in May 2024, WEF announced that Schwab will move from his role as Executive Chairman to chairman of the Board of Trustees by January 2025.
-No successor has been named yet.
+He served as the WEF's chairman from 1971 until his resignation in 2025.

 4. Wilhelm Röntgen